nforgeio/neonKUBE/Lib/Neon.Kube.Google/README.md

 Neon.Google
 ===========

-**INTERNAL USE ONLY:** Core library used by NEONKUBE related tooling.
+**INTERNAL USE ONLY:** Core library used by NeonKUBE related tooling.